danmc89/SmallProjects/RokuLauncher/README.txt

-**Project is intended as a video launcher/manager for selecting/switching video links on a secondary montior** **can be extended with additional titled sections and video lists added by editing the launcher.properties file**
+**Project's intention is as a video launcher/manager capable of selecting/switching video links** **desired for viewing on a secondary montior**
+**can be extended with additional titled sections and video lists added by editing the launcher.properties file**

 Requires Java 9 jdk or greater for ProcessHandle